RehanChalana/Expense-Tracker-/README.md

 Approach:

-🖌️ Design the HTML layout with input fields for expenses and budget categories./n ✨ Use CSS to style the app and make it visually appealing./n 🧮 Write JavaScript to handle expense calculations and display summaries./n Bonus Features:/n
+🖌️ Design the HTML layout with input fields for expenses and budget categories.
+✨ Use CSS to style the app and make it visually appealing.br 🧮 Write JavaScript to handle expense calculations and display summaries.br Bonus Features:br

-📊 Include data visualization with charts to show spending patterns.
-📆 Implement a budget planner feature to set monthly spending limits.
-📦 Add local storage support for data persistence.
+📊 Include data visualization with charts to show spending patterns.br 📆 Implement a budget planner feature to set monthly spending limits.br 📦 Add local storage support for data persistence.br

-What's New:
+What's New:br

-💰 Continuously Balance showing.
+💰 Continuously Balance showing.br
-📋 Add Transaction Budget.
+📋 Add Transaction Budget.br
-📜 A big space listing all the transactions (can be scrolled).
-💵 Add a money button.
+📜 A big space listing all the transactions (can be scrolled).br 💵 Add a money button.br
 Project by: 🚀 Rehan Chalana